stuffedwombat/stuffedwombat.github.io/portfolio.md

 Stuffed Wombat - Portfolio

-Projects
+*I can not code or draw well.*
+*To compensate, I am trying to create innovative and coherent experiences.*

+Experience
+- Design Consulting: "We are screwed", Rarebyte 2018 - now
+- finished but currently unreleased game 2017/18
 - one game a month 2017
-- unreleased game 2017/18
+- released 30+ free games

 Awards
-- Most surprising game 2017 - AMaze Johannesburg
+- Most surprising game - AMaze Johannesburg 2017

 Talks
-- <a href="https://www.youtube.com/watch?v=vcAlQyzxRck" target="_blank">Detiled</a> (2018) Pomgmortem - GDDG 2018
+- <a href="https://www.youtube.com/watch?v=vcAlQyzxRck" target="_blank">Pomgmortem</a> (2018) - GDDG 2018
 - One game per month, GDDG 2017